smshiverick/bigdata-applications-analytics-F17/project/notes.md

 ## HID335: Project Proposal
-## Title: >
-    Big Data and Health Analytics: Using Machine Learning to Predict Opiate Addiction and Overdose.
+## Title: Big Data Health Analytics: Using Machine Learning to Predict Opiate Addiction and Overdose.
 ## Abstract: >
    Abuse of prescription medication in North America over the past two decades has lead to increased rates of opioid addiction, drug overdose, and death.
 Big data